XWang20/personalpage-academic/content/authors/admin/_index.md

 bio: My research interests include machine learning, deep learning and learning on graphs.

 # Interests to show in About widget
-interests:
+reseatch interests:
 - Artificial Intelligence
-- Software Development
+- Machine Learning
-- UI design
+- Learning on graphs

 # Education to show in About widget
 education: